AngelAlvarado/custom-ordered-linked-list-analyze-access-log-file/README.md

 ## Goal in my code

-This library creates a custom ordered linked list to satisfice the following features.
+This library uses Python dictionaries and uses a custom ordered linked list to satisfy the following features.

 ### Feature 1